tvpollet/beautiful-jekyll/aboutme.md

 ### Collaborators.

 No man is an island.
-Honestly, I would not have made it were it not for my great colleagues.
+Honestly, I would not have made it this far were it not for my great colleagues.

 Here are some people I have collaborated / am collaborating with (links to be added soon)